BrendanGasparin/BrendanGasparin/README.md

 ### Cybersecurity Projects

-[PHP Login System](https://github.com/brendangasparin/php-login-system/): A login system written in PHP, JavaScript, HTML, and CSS, with a MySQL database.
-Stores securely hashed passwords to protect authentication credentials in case of database breaches, and uses PHP PDO as a database access layer with placeholders to prevent SQL injection.
+[PHP Login System](https://github.com/brendangasparin/php-login-system/): A login system written in PHP, JavaScript, HTML, and CSS, with a SQL database.
+It transmits securely hashed passwords from the browser to be stored on the server to protect authentication credentials in case of database breaches.
+It uses PHP PDO as a database access layer with placeholders to prevent SQL injection.
+The project is based on [this YouTube video](https://youtube.com/watch?v=BaEm2Qv14oU) by [Dani Krossing](https://www.youtube.com/channel/UCzyuZJ8zZ-Lhfnz41DG5qLw) but with extra features (such as more feedback for users entering invalid input).
 [Strong Password Generator in C](https://github.com/brendangasparin/c-password-generator): A strong password generator written in the C programming language.
 This is a console program that you must git clone and compile in order to use.
-Challenges included taking user input for the password length without allowing them to cause an input buffer overfllow.
+It generates strong random passwords of any length the user chooses, from 8 to 65,535 characters.
+Every password is guaranteed to contain an uppercase character, a lowercase character, a digit, and a special character.
-[Strong Password Generator in JavaScript](https://brendangasparin.github.io/js-password-generator): A strong password generator written in HTML, CSS, and JavaScript.
-This allows users to generate passwords from a live web interface.
-After I made the app I realised phone users couldn't easily cut and paste the generated passwords, so a challenge I faced was implementing a button that allows users to copy the generated password to their clipboard for reuse.
+[Strong Password Generator in JavaScript](https://brendangasparin.github.io/js-password-generator): This website is a strong password generator written in HTML, CSS, and JavaScript.
+It does the same things as the C one but allows users to generate passwords from a live web interface.
+It has a button to copy the generated password to your device's clipboard that I think is pretty neat.
 [Google Home Page Mockup](https://brendangasparin.github.io/google-homepage/): A fake Google homepage written in HTML and CSS for The Odin Project.
-It's not interactive and does not do anything malicious, but it serves as an example of how to create a phishing site by copying the layout of a legitimate site.
+It's not interactive and does not do anything malicious, but it serves as an example of how to create a phishing site by copying the layout and content of a legitimate site.
 It's not responsive on mobile because that was not part of the assignment requirements.
 [ROT-13 Converter](https://brendangasparin.github.io/js-rot13/): Encrypt plaintext into ciphertext using the ROT-13 cipher.
 Written in HTML, CSS, and JavaScript.

 ### Web Development and Web Apps